aldebaran/qibuild/doc/source/hacking/contrib/python/coding_guide.rst

 * Always precise object when creating it.
 Use `foo = list()` instead of `foo = []`.
   `bar = set()` instead of `bar = {}`, etc.

+* You can compute max/min/join on any iterator, so no need to create a list, a generator is enough:
+  `max(len(x) for x in myiterable)`

 Some more specific rules
 ------------------------